Master in Climate Change

 A series of subjects regarding environmental issues, directly or indirectly related to the phenomenon of climate change, the goal of which is to provide the student with sufficient technical expertise in order to continue with the Program.

-The subjects and corresponding hours that make up the first part are shown in the following table:
+The subjects and corresponding credits that make up the first part are shown in the following table:

 1st PART: THEORETICAL AND CONCEPTUAL FRAMEWORK